 You’ve brought up the idea of ritualizing this “consent” as a ceremonial milestone in moving into missionary service.
 That is a great idea.
 An actual legal waiver is another possibility—but instead of just filling a waiver with legalese, we can incorporate the vision statement of the mission and acknowledge that there may be crisis and trauma in the missionary life.

 Training and preparation can also be rituals of consent.
 How you need to be trained is going to vary depending on the area of the world and foreseeable crisis situations, of course.
 When Bruce and I lived in Sumatra, we relied pretty heavily on the Wycliffe book Where There Is No Doctor, because although we were in a city, the medical care was bad enough that one wanted to double-check everything.
-One of our mutual friends, Scott Ross, does training on kidnapping situations for organizations going into hostile areas.
-And part of child protection plans, in my view, should include training for parents on possible abuse hazards in the local culture.
+Part of child protection plans, in my view, should include training for parents on possible abuse hazards in the local culture.
 Child sexual abuse is endemic in some cultures and more rare in others.
 Its symptoms differ between cultures, so outsiders may be blissfully unaware of precautions the local people keenly follow.
 All these different situations require their own approaches to training.

 Training does mold our responses.
 Have you seen the new book by Amanda Ripley called The Unthinkable: Who Survives When Disaster Strikes and Why?
 It’s all about how humans react in the face of disasters like the World Trade Center collapse or airplane crashes.
 Apparently, even training that seems silly at the time can make a huge difference.